 Why Might Companies Be Interested In Investing in Clean Tech Startups?

 Though climate change is ramping up, it’s not a sudden passion for the planet that’s causing the world’s largest companies to step up their cleantech efforts.
 Their increased involvement boils down to business.
 In addition to rising consumer pressure for climate-friendly practices, there are also governmental incentives.
-In the US, for example, there are hefty tax breaks for using green hydrogen, nuclear energy, or carbon capture; since these were introduced in 2022 as part of the Inflation Reduction Act (IRA), clean energy and tech investments in the country surged to $300 billion and $131 billion, respectively.
+In the US, for example, there are hefty tax breaks for using green hydrogen, nuclear energy, or carbon capture; since these were introduced in 2022 as part of the Inflation Reduction Act (IRA), clean energy development and tech investments in the country surged to $300 billion and $131 billion, respectively.
 In addition, geopolitical tensions have highlighted the consequences on depending on foreign energy sources.
 For example, Europe’s energy supply hanging in limbo following Russia’s invasion of Ukraine put the spotlight on its strategic need for independent energy sources, of which clean energy could constitute a significant part.
 The same principle goes for any country, so it makes sense for companies to be pursuing cleantech.
 However, while many are developing it themselves, some – like Shell, BMW, or VW – are sourcing tech from startups, which can innovate faster and are unrestrained by bigger companies’ sluggish procedures.
 This way, the investing companies get to use cleantech without the hassle of developing it themselves but still reap the rewards.

 Read also: Top 5 Carbon Capture & Removal Startups in 2024